Learn something new every day More Info... by email

 Obstacles are necessary for many events, such as pole vaulting and hurdling.
 The hurdles themselves can be made from wood, plastic, or metal, and they must be durable enough to withstand impacts should a runner fail to clear the barrier.
 The top rung of the hurdle is sometimes designed to break away on impact should a runner fail to clear the top of it, while others are designed to simply fall over when impacted.

-Pole vaulters require a few different specifically designed pieces of track and field equipment.
+Pole vaulters require a few different specifically designed pieces of equipment.
 The pole itself is of course specifically designed for this activity, and the weight and flexibility of the pole can vary according to the vaulter's needs.
 The pole vault crossbar is mounted to a vault stand that is adjustable so the bar can be raised as the vaulter tries for new heights.
 The pole vault box is the unit on the ground in which the end of the pole is pivoted so the vaulter can thrust himself or herself upward.
 The box can come in a variety of styles and functions, as well as materials.

 Other jumping events such as the high jump and long jump require track and field equipment specially designed for that activity as well.
 Sand pits are used during the long jump, and a rake is needed to smooth out the sand after a jumper has landed in it.
 Barriers are needed for high jumpers, as well as cushions on which they can land after the jump.